Quentin Dempster: ABC

 He replied: "I'm waiting to get my white envelope, so I expect so.
 I'm sure I would have been told if my services weren't required for the next two scheduled programs of 7.30 New South Wales."
 ABC director of news Kate Torney said Dempster's departure was a "huge loss" and described his coverage of corruption in Queensland and New South Wales as "exemplars of the fearless and forensic journalism which has earned Quentin the respect and admiration of his peers and the gratitude of his viewers".

-"Quentin is much loved and highly respected by audiences and colleagues alike.
-He has helped shape the ABC, on and off screen, over more than three decades," she said in a statement.

-"The public is aware of Quentin's outstanding track record as an award-winning journalist.
-What they don't see is his commitment behind the scenes in mentoring, encouraging and guiding colleagues.
-He is passionate about the craft and role of journalism and is always keen to share his experience with those around him."

-"He will be much missed.
-On behalf of the broader ABC family, I wish him and his family all the best for the future."

-In recent times he has been an outspoken critic of the Federal Government's cuts to the ABC, describing planned job cuts as "industrial executions" and calling then Communications Minister Malcolm Turnbull a "bullshit artist".